No results for

 Click Create pull request and in no time, you have a successful build!

-Note that I clicked on Show all checks to reveal that the successful check is from CircleCI.
+Note that I clicked on the chevron arrow down icon to reveal the successful check is from CirlceCI.
 Even the browser’s tab favicon shows a green tick for the successful run.

-If you click Details, below Hide all checks, this will redirect you to the build on CircleCI:
+If you click ci/circleci: build_and_test, this will redirect you to the build on CircleCI:

 Conclusion